This affordable Southern Africa Camping Safari explores top wilderness areas, game parks and travel destinations in South Africa and Namibia.

 Tonight we camp under starry Namibian skies in the desert near Sesriem, watching for wildlife at the waterhole where oryx are often spotted.

-This morning we head into the Namib-Naukluft Park, one of the largest game parks in Africa and Namibia’s largest conservation area, covering 50 000 km² of dunes, plains, mountains and pans.
+This morning we head into the Namib-Naukluft Park, one of the largest game parks in the world and Namibia’s largest conservation area, covering 50 000 km² of dunes, plains, mountains and pans.

-From the barren pan and bright dunes we head to Sesriem Canyon to walk in the narrow gorge.
-Layer-upon-layer of sedimentary rocks have been exposed in the narrow gorge over ages of erosion.
-Leaving the Sesriem area, we head to the small town of Solitaire in the Khomas Region of Namibia, where we overnight.
+From the barren pan and bright dunes, we head to Sesriem Canyon to walk in the narrow gorge.
+Layer-upon-layer of sedimentary rocks has been exposed in the narrow gorge over the ages of erosion.
+Leaving the Sesriem area, we head to the small town of Solitaire in the Khomas Region of Namibia, and our camp nearby.

 Take a sightseeing stroll through the German-influenced town and relax at one of the street-side cafes, or get your adrenaline pumping on one of the adventure activities.
 There are plenty of adventure activities to choose from at Swakopmund including kayaking, quad biking, sand boarding and skydiving as well as scenic flights and guided desert walks.

-Only breakfasts are included in Swakopmund, allowing you to fit other meals in according to your activities, which sometimes include meals.
+Only breakfasts are included in Swakopmund, allowing you to fit other meals in with your activities, which sometimes include meals.

-Departing from Swakopmund our safari adventure takes us inland, travelling into the Damaraland area of Namibia.
-Making our way to Spitzkoppe, we drive through the remote Kunene Region.
+Departing from Swakopmund our safari adventure takes us inland, travelling into the former Damaraland area of Namibia.
+Making our way to Spitzkoppe, we drive through the remote Erongo Region.

-Spitzkoppe is one of the most iconic landmarks of Namibia, located in a undeveloped area scattered with exposed granite formations.
-We explore the area to see the ancient rock paintings of the San Bushmen once living here as hunter-gatherers.
+Spitzkoppe is one of the most iconic landmarks of Namibia, located in an undeveloped area scattered with exposed granite formations.
+We explore the area on foot to see the ancient rock paintings of the San Bushmen once living here as hunter-gatherers.
 The most impressive of these rock paintings is called “Bushman Paradise”.

 Our Spitzkoppe Camp, located at the base of the rocky mountain, is owned and maintained by the local community.
-All proceeds from our stay contribute to the wellbeing of the local community at Spitzkoppe.
+All proceeds from our stay go to the local community at Spitzkoppe.

-From Spitzkoppe we continue journeying north to the famous Etosha National Park.
+From Spitzkoppe we continue journeying north through the rugged Kunene Region to the famous Etosha National Park.
 The "Great White Place" - Etosha is dominated by a vast salt pan of the same name.

 We stay in Etosha Park for the next two nights, camping near watering holes, which are floodlit at night for exciting nocturnal game viewing.
-This opportunity to watch wildlife at the watering holes after dark, is the game viewing highlight of a trip to Namibia!
-Commonly sighted wild animals include elephant, giraffe and zebra, as well as lion and hyena at times.
+This opportunity to watch wildlife at the watering holes after dark is the game viewing highlight of a trip to Namibia!
+Commonly sighted wild animals include elephant, giraffe and zebra, as well as lion, rhino and hyena at times.

-We embark on a short afternoon game drive upon arrival in Etosha and spend the entire day game viewing on day 10.
+We embark on a short afternoon game drive upon arrival in Etosha and spend the whole of day 10 wildlife viewing.

 Today we drive south to Windhoek, Namibia’s capital city and our last stop on this overland camping safari.

 The small city of Windhoek is located some 1,680m above sea level, in the centre of Namibia within a basin between the Khomas Highland, Auas and Eros Mountains.
-Arriving in Windhoek in the late afternoon our safari adventure through Namibia and South Africa comes to an end.
+Arriving in Windhoek in the late afternoon our safari adventure through South Africa and Namibia comes to an end.

 Note: We recommend arranging a few days in Windhoek after our camping safari to enjoy some nightlife and explore Windhoek and its colonial German atmosphere and architecture.